AidenKitamura/about_photography/section_03/01_about_panoramas.md

 >
 > Source: DigitalCameraWorld

+So people might be worried about Vignette: do we count them in when claculating the exposure?
+After all, the Vignette could introduce a brightness difference of several EVs, and that, in extreme cases, might cause the loss of details in the dark?

+Well, My opinion on this would be that it doesn't really matter.
+After all, you are stitching images - and the software is going to select the center part of each image, which means you are not really using the parts with strong vignette.
+Even if you do - well, why don't you just rotate your camera and take one more shot?
+It is not that hard!

 ## Regarding Imaging

 Panorama itself can be useful in another case, and that is, to maintain the perspective you want to.
 It allows you to perform effectively a shift without needing a tilt-shift lens and technical cameras.